dkelly255/PP4-Fantasy-Football-Centre/README.md

 ![Login](readme/features-login.png)

 ### - Logout Form

+The Lougout form screenshot is shown below, illustrating the simple & intuitive nature of this feature, whereby the user is prompted with a confirmation that they wish to log out of the site, and a button they can click to confirm they wish to do so.
+A defensive design principle has been used for this form, so that a user cannot log out mistakenly with a single click, the confirmation button will help provide a positive UX where the user is less likely to log out accidentally.

 ![Logout](readme/features-logout.png)

 ### - Article Display

+This feature enables the user to drill down into the contents of the site by clicking on the title of any article.
+Upon clicking, the detailed article view will load, showing the article's main image, followed by the textual content.
+This feature is the heart of the site functionality, and is where site visitors can browse & digest the Fantasy Football content on a regular basis.
+The formatting is again put together using custom bootstrap, and the design ensures a positive UX by having an uncluttered, clear area of focus for the site visitor.

 ![Article](readme/features-article.png)

 ### - Add a comment

+This additional functionality allows a user to add comments to the site articles.
+This adds a degree of interactivity to the site, and acts as a discussion board where users can discuss and debate current topics of interest in relation to Fantasy Football.
+Note, from a site security & administration perspective - a user must be signed in to leave a comment, and the comments must be individually approved by a site superuser/admin before they will be publicly visible below the articles.

 ![Comment](readme/features-comment.png)

 ### - Add a Like/Unlike